KevinRickard/dotfiles-1/README.md

 # dotfiles

+## alpha status
+This is still in rapid development and not a full setup yet.
+Not everything works as intended.
+Use at your own risk.

 Make sure to edit personalinfo and look at all the scripts beforehand if you'd like to use this on your own machine.

 Open a terminal and type `sudo -v` to get the password prompt out of the way, and then copy and paste the following into the terminal: